 The result of a grass-roots movement of parents, Chesterton Academy offers an integrated college preparatory curriculum taught through the lens of the Catholic faith.
 Launched in fall of 2008 with just 10 students, the school now enrolls 109 students in grades nine through twelve and offers summer school programs, options for home school students, and adult enrichment classes.

 Named for the great English writer G.K.
 Chesterton, Chesterton Academy raises up virtuous young men and women in the Catholic tradition of faith and reason, centered on the truth of the Incarnation of our Lord Jesus Christ.
-Inspired by Bl.
-Pope John Paul II, we take as our motto “Cultura Vitae”, “the culture of life.”
+Inspired by Saint Pope John Paul II, we take as our motto “Cultura Vitae”, “the culture of life.”
 We make it our mission to prepare our students to triumph over the materialism and despair that pervade our culture and to accept our Lord’s offer to have life and have it abundantly.

 Chesterton Academy offers:

 - Well-defined integrated core curriculum with classical emphasis